gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 I think it's easy to understand how the ReAct agent works.

 ## Summary
 In summary, ReAct is a powerful approach that enables large language models to solve complex problems through a dynamic combination of logical thinking and targeted actions.
 The ability to transparently trace the agent's thought process through thought and action steps is valuable for debugging and crucial for trust in AI systems.
-And thanks to tools like [[LangChain]], the development and deployment of such intelligent agents are becoming increasingly accessible, opening up new possibilities for a wide range of applications.
+And thanks to tools like [[What is LangChain]], the development and deployment of such intelligent agents are becoming increasingly accessible, opening up new possibilities for a wide range of applications.